hashicorp/terraform-provider-azurerm/website/docs/r/traffic_manager_azure_endpoint.html.markdown

 ---

-* `always_serve` - (Optional) If Always Serve is enabled, probing for endpoint health will be disabled and endpoints will be included in the traffic routing method.
+* `always_serve_enabled` - (Optional) If Always Serve is enabled, probing for endpoint health will be disabled and endpoints will be included in the traffic routing method.

 * `custom_header` - (Optional) One or more `custom_header` blocks as defined below.